-Phillips Academy volunteers come to our program from a variety of backgrounds and with varying interests in community service.
+Phillips Academy volunteers come to our program from a variety of backgrounds and with varying interests in community engagement.
 Some students bring their passion for working with a specific population, such as working with children, animals, or the elderly, while others are looking for a fun extra-curricular activity or something new to try.
-Still, others are looking for meaningful engagement in dialogue and action related to international development or for a way to meet new people and experience a new community.
+Still, others are looking for a way to meet new people and experience a new community.

-Regardless of a student's background, level of experience or area of interest, there is a community service project for him or her.
-Each year students from all four classes who participate in our programs meet new people, become engaged in the world outside of Phillips Academy, and provide much needed and appreciated assistance to over 30 nonprofit community partners.
+Regardless of a students' backgrounds, levels of experience, or areas of interest, there is a community engagement project for them.
+Each year students from all four classes who participate in our programs meet new people, become engaged in the world outside of Phillips Academy, and provide much needed and appreciated assistance to over dozens of nonprofit community partners.

-Involvement in Phillips Academy's Community Service Program has only one requirement: commitment.
-Once a volunteer signs up to participate in a project, he or she is expected to fulfill this commitment like any other obligation on campus.
-Each project involves community partners that depend on volunteers, whether tutoring a child, preparing a meal, supervising a field trip or constructing part of a house.
+Involvement in Phillips Academy's Community Engagement Program has only one requirement: commitment.
+Once volunteers sign up to participate in a project, they are expected to fulfill this commitment like any other obligation on campus.
+Each project involves community partners that depend on volunteers, whether tutoring a child, preparing a meal, caring for animals, or constructing part of a house.
 Our volunteers are needed to make their operations run smoothly; in fact, some projects rely solely on Phillips Academy volunteers to function at all.